-A bear call spread also known as a bear call credit spread is very similar to bull-put credit spreads, except that these trades are appropriate for an underlying stock with a bearish outlook.
+A bear call spread also known as a bear call credit spread is very similar to a bull-put credit spread, except that these trades are appropriate for an underlying stock with a bearish outlook.
 In a bear-call credit spread, you sell a call at one strike price, and purchase another call on the same stock with the same expiration at a higher strike price for a net credit on the trade.
 Usually, both of these put options will be out-of-the-money when the position is established.

 Depending on your account type and trading level, your broker may require that these trades be cash-secured or they may allow you to put up an existing equity position or margin as collateral.
 For more details about your situation, please contact your broker directly.

 If the stock is below the lower strike price at expiration, then both options will expire worthless, the investor takes no further action, and the credit from the trade becomes bankable profit.
 That initial credit is the maximum profit on this type of trade.